avijitliberty/honeycomb/content/cheatsheets/github/configuration.md

           $ git config --global --add merge.tool kdiff3
           $ git config --global --add mergetool.kdiff3.path "C:/Program Files/KDiff3/kdiff3.exe"
+* Setup Personal Access Token:

+    - Create your Personal Access Token from the Developer settings and keep the token safe to use it for future.
+    - While cloning/pulling/pushing code from remote use your username and generated token when prompted for username and password respectively.
+    - If you would not like to provide credentials for every "repo" operations you could cache them.
+The Git credential cache runs a daemon process which caches your credentials in memory and hands them out on demand.
+    ```
+        $ git config --global credential.helper manager
+    ```

+  {{% callout note %}}
+  On Windows this stores your credentials in the Windows credential store which has a Control Panel interface where you can delete or edit your stored credentials.
+With this store, your details are secured by your Windows login and can persist over multiple sessions.
+  {{% /callout %}}

 * Setup proxies to work with Git:
     * Option1: Git Proxy without Cntlm: (Not secure as our credentials are being sent "over the wire")
     ```